kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

      * It can take around 10 minutes to provision a certificate after the GCP loadbalancer is created
      * The most common error is hitting Let's Encrypt quota issues

-       * The easiest fix is to pick a different hostname by recreating and redeploying Kubeflow with a different name
+       * The easiest fix to quota issues is to pick a different hostname by recreating and redeploying Kubeflow with a different name

        * For example if you ran